5G-LENA

 • Xn interface

-The model is being developed and maintained by the Mobile Networks group CTTC (Centre Tecnològic de Telecomunicacions de Catalunya).
-Its development was initially funded by InterDigital, later continued with funding from the Lawrence Livermore National Lab (LLNL) and a grant from the National Institute of Standards and Technologies (NIST), and now continues with funding from Facebook.
+The (5G-LENA)[https://5g-lena.cttc.es/] module is being developed and maintained by the CTTC OpenSim Research Unit.
+Its initial development was funded by InterDigital, and subsequent support has been provided by the Lawrence Livermore National Lab (LLNL), a grant from the National Institute of Standards and Technologies (NIST), and Meta (earlier Facebook).
+It continues to evolve through successful collaborations with industrial partners.

 Documentation